-The trader exam for non-licensed traders comprises 100 questions and lasts a maximum of two hours.
-The exam includes questions on the two modules 'Trading' and 'Rules and Regulations'.
+The trader exam comprises 50 questions and lasts a maximum of one hour.
+The exam includes questions on the module 'Trading'.
 Anyone who successfully passes the trader examination is authorised to trade on SIX Swiss Exchange.
+Structure of the Trader Examination